UhhhWaitWhat/node-docker-service/README.md

 I would suggest to use this property to allow for drop-in replacements of dependencies (e.g. a `mopidy` and an `mpd` service could both have different tags but the name `mpd`, as they are providing the same service for dependents).

 #### ports
 An array defining the ports this service will expose to you.
-This should not contain any ports needed for services to communicate with each other.
+This should not contain any ports not exposed to the user.

 #### mounts
 Define names for any directories which need to be mounted into your services container.
 See about the mounts directory below.